-Overview: I have spent a considerable amount of time figuring out how to use the PnP Search Web parts again.
+Overview: I have spent considerable time figuring out how to use the PnP Search Web parts again.
 I do this every few years, as I forget.
 This post outlines how to set up filters for the PnP search using my own columns.

 ![]() |